openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `nbf`: OPTIONAL.
 The Verifier Attestation JWT MAY contain an "nbf" (not before) claim that identifies the time before which the token MUST NOT be accepted for processing.
 * `cnf`: REQUIRED.
 This claim contains the confirmation method as defined in [@!RFC7800].
 It MUST contain a JWK as defined in Section 3.2 of [RFC7800].
 This claim determines the public key for which's corresponding private key the Verifier MUST proof possession of when presenting the Verifier Attestation JWT.
 This additional security measure allows the Verifier to obtain a Verifier Attestion JWT from a trusted issuer and use it for a long time independent of that issuer without the risk of an advisary impersonating the Verifier by replaying a captured attestation.

-The Verifier Attestation JWT MAY use any claim registered in the "JSON Web Token Claims" registry as defined in [@!RFC7519].
+Additional claims MAY be defined and used in the Verifier Attestation JWT, as described in [@!RFC7519].
+The Wallet MUST ignore any unrecognized claims.

 Verifier Attestation JWTs compliant with this specification MUST use the media type `application/verifier-attestation+jwt` as defined in (#va_media_type).